HerrMotz/bachelor-thesis/publication/main.typ

 2. I understand that this declaration also applies to generative AI tools which cannot be cited (hereinafter referred to as "generative AI").

   I understand that the use of generative AI is not permitted unless the examiner has explicitly authorised its use (Declaration of Permitted Resources).
 Where the use of generative AI was permitted, I confirm that I have only used it as a resource and that this work is largely my own original work.
 I take full responsibility for any AI-generated content I included in my work.

   Where the use of generative AI was permitted to compose this work, I have acknowledged its use in a separate appendix.
-This appendix includes information about which AI tool was used or a detailed description of how it was used in accordance with the requirements specified in the examiner’s Declaration of Permitted Resources.
+This appendix includes information about which AI tool was used or a detailed description of how it was used in accordance with the requirements specified in the examiner#sym.quote.single\s Declaration of Permitted Resources.
 I have read and understood the requirements contained therein and any use of generative AI in this work has been acknowledged accordingly (e.g. type, purpose and scope as well as specific instructions on how to acknowledge its use).

+#todo[Check whether #sym.quote.single is the right thing to use here.]

 3. I also confirm that this work has not been previously submitted in an identical or similar form to any other examination authority in Germany or abroad, and that it has not been previously published in German or any other language.